Chevron buying Anadarko for $33B as crude prices rise

 “This transaction builds strength on strength for Chevron,” said Chairman and CEO Michael Wirth.
 “The combination of Anadarko’s premier, high-quality assets with our advantaged portfolio strengthens our leading position in the Permian, builds on our deep water Gulf of Mexico capabilities and will grow our LNG business.”

 The LNG Wirth referred to is liquefied natural gas.
 With the deal announced Friday, it gets access to Anadarko’s LNG operations in Mozambique.
-The combined company will also control a 75-mile-wide corridor across the Delaware basin, just beside the Permian Basin, a region bountiful with natural gas that has been exploited through shale drilling.
+The combined company will also control a 75-mile-wide corridor across the Delaware Basin, just beside the Permian Basin, a region bountiful with natural gas that has been exploited through shale drilling.

+There has been some pressure in energy markets as OPEC tries to push prices higher through production cuts.

+When the organization of oil-producing states released its monthly report this week, it revealed that energy output from OPEC had declined to levels not seen since early 2015.

 Chevron plans to divest $15 billion to $20 billion of assets between 2020 and 2022, with proceeds being used to lower debt and to return additional cash to shareholders, the company said.